wsavran/csep_project_notes/README.md

 # CSEP2

-Roadmap for the Collaboratory for the Study of Earthquake Predictability.
+Roadmap for CSEP2 and understood by me.
+This document contains my notes and progress on a collection of CSEP related things.
+This represents my unofficial sounding board.

 ### Legend